stdfox/crypto-sanctions-server/README.md

 At the moment, the server does not support operation over the TLS protocol, and therefore **should not be used for requests over the Internet without a part capable for terminating TLS traffic (for example, nginx)**.

+## Design Principles

+### Server must...
+- Be as fast as possible without turning source into a mess of optimized write-only code
+- Be secure and follow best security practices, but no more than is required for safe use
+- Follow the HTTP protocol as much as possible because of the need to be able to work with any compatible client

-Things to think about before releasing 1.0:
+### Things to think about before releasing 1.0:
 - Boot cache for quick server startup
 - Socks proxy (tor?) for outgoing requests
+- Health status support for load balancing
 - Command line interface options
 - JSON response format
+- Requesting all database records
+- Batch address check
 - TLS support
 - Code coverage and package release